hindutva/hindutva.github.io/rivals/academia/articles/witzel-dossier.md

 Although Witzel seems to mock at the presence of Indian Americans in his midst, most Americans are not prejudiced as he is.
 Considering his prejudiced statements above, we do not think Indians or Hindus need his stamp of approval to “speak with real authority”.

-Witzel has declared proudly on various Internet lists that he is a descendant of Martin Luther, the medieval German founder of Protestant Christianity, who also said that ‘music is the invention of Satan’.
+Witzel has declared proudly on various Internet lists that he is a descendant of Martin Luther,+++(5)+++ the medieval German founder of Protestant Christianity, who also said that ‘music is the invention of Satan’.
 Is that why Witzel considers the learning of classical dance by Indian American girls as something disrespectful?[^13]

 Witzel’s claim that second generation Indians just see Hinduism as boring rituals is a figment of his own imagination.
 I teach second generation Hindu-American Indians about Hinduism at a local Hindu community school and know personally that they show deep interest in Hinduism and return to the school year after year to keep learning about their religion without any parental pressure.

 [^13]:
-     In fact, many cohorts of Witzel who signed on the ‘Witzel Petition’ (see later in this article) have Christian missionary links.
-Asko Parpola’s maternal grandfather was a Christian missionary in Japan.
+     In fact, many cohorts of Witzel who signed on the ‘Witzel Petition’ (see later in this article) have Christian missionary links.+++(5)+++ Asko Parpola’s maternal grandfather was a Christian missionary in Japan.
 His wife Marjatta Parpola talks of ‘our Christian friend’ in her recent book on Kerala Brahmins (‘_Kerala Brahmins in Transition_’, Finnish Oriental Society: Helsinki, 2000).
     Jonathan Kenoyer’s father was the chief physician at a Mission hospital in Shillong (the hub of Christian evangelization even today).
     Lars Martin Fosse contacted Father John Dayal, a right wing Christian leader from India, for help on the California textbook controversy issue in 2005.
     The late James Heitzman (who formed the CRP committee with Witzel) seems to be a Christian miracle monger, if his writings are seen.
     Many other Indologists such as Wilhelm Rau (whose writings are sacrosanct for Witzel) started their careers as Christian theologians.
 Rau has many biographies of great Lutheran Christians to his credit.
     Despite their Christian missionary links, no Indologist questions the objectivity of worth of their writings.
 On the other hand, on lists such as the ones moderated by likes of Witzel (e.g., the Indo-Eurasian_Research Yahoogroup, or IER), aspersions are routinely cast on Hindus or Indians (or even South Asians in general) that the writings of these ‘natives’ are tainted by nationalism or pre-scientific religious viewpoints!

 In short, Witzel’s rant against Indian-Americans reflects his hatred towards this minority community in the United States.